Gim6626/vhkt/README.md

 ## Intro

-Vim Hotkeys Tutor (VHKT) is a console tool designed to assist in learning basic Vim hotkeys and commands.
+VHKT Hotkeys Tutor is a console tool designed to assist in learning basic hotkeys and commands for popular applications.

 ## Requirements